Tackling climate change and the economy

 In July 2013 Mark led Australia’s winning case against Japan’s whaling regime at the International Court of Justice in The Hague.

-In 2010, Mark was appointed as Cabinet Secretary and Parliamentary Secretary for Climate Change and Energy Efficiency.
-He worked closely with the Prime Minister on Cabinet matters and with the Minister for Climate Change and Energy Efficiency to put a price on carbon, improve our energy efficiency and increase our use of renewable energy.
+In 2010, I was appointed as Cabinet Secretary and Parliamentary Secretary for Climate Change and Energy Efficiency.
+I worked closely with the Prime Minister on Cabinet matters and with the Minister for Climate Change and Energy Efficiency to put a price on carbon, improve our energy efficiency and increase our use of renewable energy.